ocsolution/NUXT_DOC/Table.md

 ```

 ### + showTemplate
-Use the `showTemplate` use to hidden columns and rows and show template for customize grid card. when use `showTemplate` must be use slot name `template` also.
+Use the `showTemplate` to hide the default table rows and columns, and instead display a custom grid or card layout using a template.
+When `showTemplate` is set to `true`, you must also provide a `<template v-slot:template="[data]">` slot for rendering the custom content.
+Default: false.

 ```vue
 <template>